RichardLitt/birdinginvermont.com/public/project251.md

 To participate, share a minimum 5-minute long, [complete checklist](https://support.ebird.org/en/support/solutions/articles/48000967748) with the eBird account **vermont251**.

+Why are there **green** towns?
+Those are towns which people birded in without a high carbon cost!
+If you bird at home, or if you bike, walk, canoe, hitch-hike, or otherwise spend no carbon costs going to another town, [send me an email](mailto:richard@birdinginvermont.com) saying which town you'd like to turn green.
+Hopefully we can bird responsibly and still fill out this map!

 Contributors:
 [Jeffrey J. Allen](https://ebird.org/vt/profile/Mjc3MjE/world),
 [Cherrie Corey](https://ebird.org/profile/MTQ3Mjg2/US-VT-025),